SpongePowered/SpongeDocs/source/plugin/basics/commands.rst

 The second parameter is a string of the arguments passed into the command.

 The final parameter is a list of parents to the command, starting with the root command.
-Most commands don't worry about this, so for this tutorial we do not care.
+Most commands don't worry about this, so it is out of scope for this tutorial.

 .. tip::